Create your free booking page

 A step-by-step guide to setting up your booking form with YouCanBookMe

-Now that you know what makes a great booking form and have seen real-world examples, it’s time to set up your own.
+Now that you know what makes a great booking and intake form, plus have seen real-world examples, it’s time to set up your own.
 If you want a booking system that’s simple, automated, and customer-friendly, YouCanBookMe (YCBM) is a great choice.

 Follow these steps to create a booking form that works for your business: